powidla/Friend-Or-Foe/README.md

 `````
 # License
-FriendOrFoe is under the Apache 2.0 license for code found on the associated GitHub repo and the Creative Commons Attribution 4.0 license for data hosted on HuggingFace.
+FriendOrFoe is under the Apache 2.0 license for code found on the associated GitHub repo and for data hosted on HuggingFace.
 The LICENSE file for the repo can be found in the top-level directory.